J2ZROMERO/Catalog-of-my-things/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 [Interacting with items] <a name="about-project"></a>
+# 📖 Catalog of my things <a name="about-project"></a>

 **Ruby Capstone Project**

-**[Interacting with items]** is a capstone project on Ruby and database module of Microverse.
+**Catalog of my things** is a capstone project on Ruby and database module of Microverse.
 It is meant to help us undestand and have skills on object-oriented features of Ruby like SOLID, and design classes using UML, and implement the application using the UML diagram.

 ## 🛠 Built With <a name="built-with"></a>